simonmichael/hledger/doc/SPEC-holdings.md

   currency conversion.
 Costs with no market price to the valuation commodity are left unconverted (making Gain blank).
 - `--value=then` is not supported (holdings is a snapshot report).
-- `-B/--cost` has no effect; quantities always stay quantities.
+- `-B/--cost` has no effect; units always stay units.

 ## Layout mockups